 Who is Ben Stubenberg?

 After moving to St. Croix right after college, I taught high school English and reported for the local newspaper.
 During that time, I also earned a pilot’s license and flew to just about every island in the Caribbean.
 Later I lived and worked for months in Martinique and Haiti.
-Those experiences have always stayed in my heart even as I pursued more conventional careers in law and government.
+Those experiences stayed in my heart even as I pursued more conventional careers in law and government in Washington D.C.

 For more than 13 years now, I have been privileged to live on Provo in the Turks & Caicos Islands.
 Here, I co-founded an international open water swim race, “Race for the Conch” Eco-SeaSwim and began writing feature articles for the local magazine, Times of the Islands.
 Telling stories about the region’s tumultuous history and shining a light on those who are shaping the future today is a passion that I want to share.
 These ever-changing, always-alluring islands and the people who inhabit them are my reason to wake up in the morning.